Bronya-Rand/DDLC-OSTPlayer/README.md

 - For MusicBee: Right-Click your song within the player, select _Edit_ and edit away the info you want, then click _Apply_ then _OK_.
 - For MusicBrainz Picard: Add your song to Picard, select it, right-click the rectangle box that has 3 columns, select _Add New Tag_, select the tags you want to add like _Title_, _Artist_, _Comment_, _Album_, etc. There should be a blank box in the box area below, double-click it and edit away the info you want to add, then click _Save_ and press the _Save_ button near _Info_.

+## Why Ren'Py 7 only for Android?
+Ren'Py 6 has funky code in Android which causes it to not read sideloaded files. <u>Files defined within the game can still be played however.</u>

 ## Why did you do this?